 The development of a real estate property may entail several types of urbanistic operations, which must always abide by the applicable town and country planning instruments, including but not limited to (i) plotting (“loteamento”), (ii) infrastructure works (“obras de urbanização”) and (iii) construction works (“obras de construção”), each of these operations requiring the respective administrative approval (being that plotting and infrastructure works are normally encompassed within the same procedure).

-The administrative approval of the urbanistic operations referred above, may follow several approval procedures as detailed below.
+The administrative approval of the urbanistic operations referred above may follow several approval procedures as detailed below.

 PIP

-Prior to filing a licensing request, it is possible, although not mandatory, to file a previous information request (“PIP”) in order to obtain further certitude regarding the feasibility of the intended project.
+Prior to filing a licensing request, it is possible, although not mandatory, to file a previous information request (“PIP”), in order to obtain further certitude regarding the feasibility of the intended project.

-When a Municipality issues a favourable decision, the PIP becomes binding to the Municipality, to the extent that, if a licensing abiding by the exact same terms under which the PIP was approved is filed within one year counted as of the approval of the PIP, the Municipality is bound to approve it.
-The Municipality may also extend the PIP for an additional period of one year, upon request.
+In case of a Simplified PIP this implies that, if a licensing procedure abiding by the exact same terms under which the PIP was approved is filed within two years counted as of the approval of the PIP, the Municipality is bound to approve it.

-According to the law, the conclusion of a PIP procedure should take 40 to 50 days (including the consultation of External Entities).
-However, in practical terms and according to our experience, said conclusion may take 3 to 6 months (or more, depending on the complexity of the project and depending on the Municipality in question).
+According to the law, the conclusion of a PIP procedure should take 40 to 50 business days (including the consultation of external entities), and the absence of answer triggers the tacit approval of the PIP.
+This notwithstanding,In practical terms and according to our experience, said conclusion may take 3 to 6 months (or more, depending on the complexity of the project and depending on the Municipality in question).
 In any case, deadlines may vary from Municipality to Municipality and, therefore, confirmation of each Municipalities practise is recommended.

 Construction License and Previous Communication

-- License:
+License:

-According to the law the conclusion of a licensing procedure should take about 3 months (including the consultation of external entities) to be concluded.
+According to the law, the conclusion of a licensing procedure should take about 3 months (including the consultation of external entities) to be concluded.
 However, in practical terms and according to our experience, said conclusion may take 12 to 24 months (or more depending on the complexity of the project and depending on the Municipality in question).
 In any case, deadlines may vary from Municipality to Municipality and, therefore, confirmation of each Municipalities practise is recommended.

-- Previous Communication (which consists of a mere prior communication to the Municipality before initiating the urbanistic operation):
+Previous Communication (which consists of a mere prior communication to the Municipality before initiating the urbanistic operation):

-The specific situations where a Previous Communication is admissible by law, are situations in respect of which the degree of control by the Municipality may be lower.
+The specific situations where a Previous Communication is admissible by law are situations in respect of which the degree of control by the Municipality may be lower.

 Notably, the Previous Communication is allowed in situations where the parameters and requisites applicable to the urbanistic operation were previously established and approved by the Municipality with a high degree of detail (e.g. infrastructing or construction in areas covered by a plotting approval or by a detail plan, works in consolidated urban areas compliant with the Municipal plans and that do not exceed certain limits, or works complying with the exact terms of a PIP that has been approved).